RocketChat/Rocket.Chat/README.md

 ## Community

-Join thousands of members worldwide in our [community server](https://open.rocket.chat).
+Join the thousands of members worldwide in our [community server](https://open.rocket.chat).
 Join [#Support](https://open.rocket.chat/channel/support) for help from our community with general Rocket.Chat questions.
 Join [#Dev](https://open.rocket.chat/channel/dev) for needing help from the community to develop new features.
 Talk with Rocket.Chat's leadership at the [Community Open Call](https://www.youtube.com/playlist?list=PLee3gqXJQrFVaxryc0OKTKc92yqQX9U-5), held monthly.
 Join us for [the next Community Open Call](https://app.livestorm.co/rocket-chat/community-open-call?type=detailed).